Why Consider Temperature Charting?

 You can also chart to determine peri-menopause and the changes that occur in the run up to menopause and, according to The Billings Ovulation Method, you can also chart as a method of contraception too.

 Alison is a Reflexologist and Hypnotherapist based in Weybridge and Epsom, Surrey.
 She specialises in treating to support Fertility, Pregnancy, Miscarriage, Menopause and all things hormonal.
 She is a Member of the Association of Reproductive Reflexologists, General Hypnotherapy Register and is an Easibirthing Fertility & Hypnobirthing Practitioner.
-You can contact her on 07811 123494 or click ‘contact’ if you’d like to send an email.
+Contact her now to make an appointment for a Consultation.